The Ice Warden | Chapter 1

 You’ll notice that in the retelling of some scenes that are already in the book I kept the same dialogue lines, again, for the sake of consistency, while expanding the narration and adding more dialogue.

 Reading order recommendation.
-Even if you could read this first part at any point, you might get a few reveals ahead of time, so my suggestion would be to read it after Flower of Light.
+Even if you could read this first part at any point, you might get a few reveals ahead of time, so my suggestion would be to read it after or along with Flower of Light (you can use the reading guide above to read the chapters in the correct chronological order).
 But even if you don’t want to commit to the whole story yet and you’re just curious, I think you could safely read the free chapters, and some of the following ones at least until the arrival to the Golden City.
 After that, other characters will show up that have been introduced in the previous 10 chapters of the first book so you might get a bit confused if you don’t know who they are and what happened to them so far.

 Also please consider this is a first draft, since the story is not complete yet and therefore has not yet been proofread by a native speaker, so you might find some odd phrasing, typos, and language mistakes, even if I did my best to give you a clean text.